destrys/IntroToDApps/README.md

 Some important points to cover:

 1. What is stored in the contract?
     a.
 State
     b.
 Logic
     c.
 Views (in this case)
 2. How is the contract initialized?
 3. How is the state changed, and who has access?
 4. What cannot be changed?
 5. What off-chain information is part of the app and how are those data joined?
+6. Who are antagonistic, and how does this contract resolve/prevent the dispute?

 Note: Docs regarding the [array getter function].